Get News & Updates Directly To Your Inbox

 Get the latest Adult Wellness Guidelines:English Spanish

 Children’s and Perinatal Wellness Guidelines are also available.
 You can see all the latest guidelines any time by logging in to Blue Access for MembersSM (BAMSM).
-Click the My Health tab and scroll down to Wellness Guidelines.
+Click Wellness in the top navigation menu, then scroll down to Wellness Guidelines.

 Adults with chronic health problems like asthma, COPD, heart disease and diabetes are more likely to get complications from certain diseases.
 If you have chronic health issues, make sure you know what vaccines you need.